mervinnguyen/mervinnguyen/README.md

 Embedded Software Engineer & PCB Design Engineer
 ------------------------------------------------

-An ambitious 2nd-year student at the University of California, Irvine, pursuing a degree in Computer Engineering B.S.

 * 🌍  I'm based in Fountain Valley, California.
 * ✉️  You can contact me at [mervin1@uci.edu](mailto:mervin1@uci.edu).
 * 🧠  I'm learning STM32, Raspberry Pi, and ESP32.